davidlaprade/shiny-nemesis/outline.md

 - we would seem to be in a similar predicament if Street is correct
   - we all have dispositions that are as reliable as picking randomly from a large pool of bad choices
-  - shouldn’t an extra stringent episy thing: the veil has to be white and gold--those are the colors of her dress
+  - shouldn’t an extra stringent epistemological standard apply to us too? -- it seems so
-- so you rush to the localen dress
-- so you rush to the local Dress Barn and look through the hea o are about to buy it
-- but would you be justified in buying it given that you are disposed to this illusion?
-- Do you ide disposed to this illusion?
-- Do you have good enough evidence to- henct?
-Woubsh evidence to- henct?
-Would people understand if yoemost people in such a r case
+- but do we see anything approaching extra care taken in the evaluation of moral beliefs? -- it seems not
+  - what are some of the marks of careful epistemological practices?
+  - open-mindedly considering all possible alternatives
+- weighing evidence for and against
+- careful definition of terminology; eschewing jargon
+- abstaining from adopting a view until well after it seems one has made his/her case
   - do we see these kinds of things amongst either ordinary people or trained ethicists?
 - answer: no